iCliniq Logo

 • A person could feel like a man but also be sexually attracted to men or vice versa.

-Bisexuality does not equal promiscuity nor does it automatically equal polyamory (the practice of having multiple simultaneous romantic relationships).
-Wondering how this information relates to your life.
-Well, when you are a bisexual woman, the assumption is made that you will want to have sex with both men and women.
-It is up to you to decide whether this is true or not.
+Bisexuality does not equal promiscuity, nor does it automatically equal polyamory (the practice of having multiple simultaneous romantic relationships).
+Wondering how this information relates to life.
+Well, when one is a bisexual woman, the assumption is made that one will want to have sex with both men and women.
+It is up to one to decide whether this is true or not.

 How Does Bisexuality Differ From Pansexuality?